 Another great feature is the “Hot Homes” option.
 Redfin uses an algorithm to determine houses that have at least an 80% chance of accepting an offer within two weeks of going on the market.
 Buyers will want to see these homes as soon as possible.

-If you’re not exactly tech-savvy, Zillow just might be the home shopping app you’ve been dreaming of.
+If you’re not precisely tech-savvy, Zillow just might be the home shopping app you’ve been dreaming of using.
 With a 4.8/5-star rating from 3.33 million ratings, consumers rave about its’ comprehensive interface and features.
 Similar to other real estate apps, buyers can view homes by filters such as square footage, number of bedrooms, and listing price.

 Homestyler Interior Design